IAS 36, paras 130-134 disclosures, impairment in the year, FVLCD and VIU, weighting and sensitivities by scenario, retail

 Cash-generating units

 The Group treats each store as a separate cash-generating unit for impairment testing of other intangible assets, property, plant and equipment, right of use assets and investment property.
 The Group allocates goodwill to groups of cash-generating units, where each country represents a group of cash-generating units for the Group’s retail operations, as this represents the lowest level at which goodwill is monitored by management.
-Tesco Bank represents a separate cash-generating unit.
+Tesco Bank and dunnhumby each represent separate cash-generating units.

 The recoverable amount of each store cash-generating unit is the higher of its value in use and its fair value less costs of disposal.
 The recoverable amount of a group of cash-generating units to which goodwill has been allocated is determined based on value in use calculations.